21 Helpful Books About Dyslexia for Parents and Educators

 Carroll, Julia, et al. Developing language and literacy.
 Wiley-Blackwell, 2011.

 Although focused mainly on studies conducted in England, Carroll and associates have provided a thoughtful and well-researched manual for examining reading difficulties and how to approach intervention.
-Chapter 2 should be read by every administrator, parent, and educator interested in understanding why there are many schools performing so poorly in reading across the country.
+Chapter 2 should be read by every administrator, parent, and educator interested in understanding why many schools are performing so poorly in reading across the country.
 Within Chapter 2, Carroll establishes the protocol for determining the effectiveness of various reading interventions and explains how this information has either led to better instruction or greater misunderstanding.

 5. Blueprint for a Literate Nation: How You Can Help